© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanbedr Hill Cist Cairn is a scheduled monument protected by Cadw under reference RD182.
 View the official record →

-Llanbedr Hill Cist Cairn is a Bronze Age funerary monument located in Radnorshire, Wales.
+Llanbedr Hill Cist Cairn is a Neolithic or Bronze Age funerary monument located in Radnorshire, Wales, comprising a round cairn constructed from stone rubble with an internal cist burial chamber.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD182.

 Llanbedr Hill Cist Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanbedr Hill Cist Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD182.